Skip to main content

 Michigan

-Must be brought by the decedent's personal representative
+May be brought by the decedent's personal representative

-The personal representative must file a motion to distribute the proceeds of the settlement, and the court will distribute the settlement to the extent beneficiaries have suffered damages; recovery for pain and suffering is paid back into the decedent's estate
+The personal representative must file a motion to distribute the proceeds of the settlement, and the court will distribute the settlement to the extent beneficiaries have suffered damages.
+Recovery for pain and suffering is paid back into the decedent's estate.

 Michigan Compiled Laws, Chapter 600 § 600.2922